-- 1. An eligible ECAI is an entity, other than an Export Credit Agency2, that issues external credit assessments, and that has been determined by the competent authorities to meet the eligibility requirements set out in the Capital Requirements Directive3 ('CRD').
-Only the credit assessments of an eligible ECAI, and for some exposures, the credit assessments of Export Credit Agencies, may be used by credit institutions and investment firms4 ('institutions') for the purposes of determining risk weights under the Standardised Approach and the Securitisation Ratings Based Approaches. - 2.
+- 1. An eligible ECAI is an entity, other than an Export Credit Agency3, that issues external credit assessments, and that has been determined by the competent authorities to meet the eligibility requirements set out in the Capital Requirements Directive4 (CRD).
+Only the credit assessments of an eligible ECAI, and for some exposures, the credit assessments of Export Credit Agencies, may be used by credit institutions and investment firms5 (institutions) for the purposes of determining risk weights under the Standardised Approach and the Securitisation Ratings Based Approaches. - 2.
 The CRD allows Member States to recognise an ECAI as eligible in two ways: direct recognition, in which the competent authority carries out its own assessment of the ECAI's compliance with the CRD's eligibility criteria; and indirect recognition, in which the competent authority recognises the ECAI without carrying out its own evaluation, relying instead on the recognition of the ECAI by the competent authority of another Member State. - 3.
 A common understanding of the recognition criteria and processes has been developed to support consistency in direct recognition decision-making across the EU and to increase the scope for indirect recognition.
-Moreover, in order to avoid the inefficiencies of sequential direct recognition processes in cases where applications for the same ECAI are received by a number of competent authorities, those competent authorities will participate in a 'joint assessment process' to assess together the ECAIs' eligibility.
+In order to avoid the inefficiencies of sequential direct recognition processes in cases where applications for the same ECAI are received by a number of competent authorities, those competent authorities will participate in a 'joint assessment process' to assess together the ECAIs' eligibility.
 Recognising that the CRD requires a decision by each competent authority, where a shared view is achieved, this should form the basis for national decision-making. - 4.
-By adopting common procedures and having reached a common understanding of the CRD recognition criteria, competent authorities seek to ensure the consistency of the recognition process.
+By adopting common procedures and reaching a common understanding of the CRD recognition criteria, competent authorities seek to ensure the consistency of the recognition process.
 In particular: - All ECAI applications will have to be supported by evidence that the credit assessments will be used for regulatory capital purposes under the Standardised and/or Securitisation Ratings Based Approaches. - The applicant will have to fill out an application pack.
 CEBS has developed a 'common basis application pack' which will provide supervisors with an adequate level and amount of information for their assessment.
-Competent authorities will be able to collect additional information needed to address country-specific issues. - Supervisors will assess the information provided in the application pack in accordance with the common understanding of the CRD
+Competent authorities will be able to collect additional information needed to address country-specific issues.

-2Annex VI, Part 1, paragraph 7 of the CRD states the criteria that a credit assessment of an Export Credit Agency must meet in order to be recognised for determining the risk weighting of exposures to central governments and central banks.
+3 Annex VI, Part 1, paragraph 7 of the CRD states the criteria that a credit assessment of an Export Credit Agency must meet in order to be recognised for determining the risk weighting of exposures to central governments and central banks.
 See Part 4 of this paper.

-3 The Consultation Paper is based on the European Commission's proposal for a new Capital Requirements Directive (MARKT/1050/04) which will replace the existing Consolidated Banking Directive (2000/12/EC) and Capital Adequacy Directive (93/6/EEC).
+4 The CEBS Guidelines are based on the Capital Requirements Directive as adopted by the European Institutions (ECOFIN 299-12890/05) which will replace the existing Consolidated Banking Directive (2000/12/EC) and Capital Adequacy Directive (93/6/EEC).

-4 See Article 2(2)(a) of the recast Directive 93/6/EEC.
+5 See Article 2(2)(a) of the recast Directive 93/6/EEC.